ELELAB/PDBminer/README.md

 ```

-The name of the input file should be specified in the command line:
+The name of the input file should be specified in the command line.

 ### Running the Program with an input file

 ```
-$ python PDBminer -i [input file name] -n [cores]
+$ python PDBminer -i [input file name] -n [cores] -f [output_format]
 ```
 ### Using the command line directly